RUDRAKSH-7/TIC-TAC-TOE/README.md

    > g++ game.cpp -Iinclude -Llib -lraylib -lopengl32 -lgdi32 -lwinmm -o game.exe -static -static-libgcc -static-libstdc++ -Wl,--subsystem,windows

 THIS COMMAND STATICALLY LINKS ALL RAYLIB HEADER FILES AND LIBRAYLIB.a FILES to create a single exe that doesn't open up the console.

 ## RUN THE ABOVE COMMAND ONLY IN COMMAND PROMPT

+## YOU CAN ALSO USE THE GO.BAT FILE INCLUDED WITH THE SOURCE.zip TO COMPILE WITH JUST A CLICK !

 # DEPENDENCY\
 1. winlibs g++ for x64 systems